Quasolaris/VinylDatabaseManager/README.md

 ```
 python3 updateDB.py
 ```
-If everything is OK then the script will fill the database with test data, taken from the ```/database/template_file.csv``` file.
+If everything is OK then the script will fill the working database with test data, taken from the ```/database/template_file.csv``` file.
 The output should look like this:

 ```
 YOUR@USER:VinylDatabaseManager/src$ python3 updateDB.py